unovafr/brevo-openapi/docs/ContactsApi.md

 opts = {
   limit: 789, # Integer | Number of documents per page
   offset: 789, # Integer | Index of the first document of the page
-  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation }
+  sort: 'asc' # String | Sort the results in the ascending/descending order of record creation.
+Default order is **descending** if `sort` is not passed
+}

 begin